TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 - Easily expandable for users familiar with yt-dlp / youtube-dl
 - [SponsorBlock](https://sponsor.ajay.app/) integration using [mpv_sponsorblock](https://github.com/po5/mpv_sponsorblock) by @po5
 - No Contributor License Agreement
-- No Code of Conduct.
+- No Code of Conduct

 ---